People

 Isaac Overcast

 Isaac is an honorary herpetologist who works on theoretical population genetics and has a refined opinions about the modern chip flavoring industry.
-He is currently postdoc-ing at IBENS in Paris.
+He is currently postdoc-ing at the University of Maine.
 Check out his interactive program ipyrad for assembling and analyzing RADseq data.

 Screen Shot 2016-08-29 at 11.52.20 AM Screen Shot 2016-08-29 at 11.53.41 AM